julczka/searchable-dropdown/README.md

 ## TODO

+0. Fix bug - options stay filetered after blur and value reset.
 1. Add "required" attribute and feedback if the field is left empty.
 2. Keyboard support.
 3. Make it screen reader friendly.
 4. Add button to clear the input field.
 5. MAYBE: Refactor search - make component render list from filtered options array instead of turning options display off.
 Further research on performance and acccesibility needed.
 6. Add "debounce" parameter and funcionality.
+7. Slots, espacially for option-groups.
-7. Make it more pretty.💅
+8. Make it more pretty.💅

 This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.